Axarp/Axarp/README.md

 - 🔭 I’m currently working on **Working on healthcare data analysis and building advanced data pipelines to drive actionable insights.**

-- 🌱 I’m currently learning **Deepening my skills in data engineering, data science, and machine learnin.**
+- 🌱 I’m currently learning **Deepening my skills in Data Engineering & Cloud Computing(AWS).**

-- 👯 I’m looking to collaborate on **Open to collaborating on data-driven projects and analytics initiatives.**
+- 👯 I’m looking to collaborate on **Open to collaborating on Data-driven projects and analytics initiatives.**

-- 💬 Ask me about **Data analysis, Python, SQL, data visualization, and machine learning techniques.**
+- 💬 Ask me about **Data analysis, Python, SQL, Data Visualization, and Machine learning techniques.**

 - 📫 How to reach me **aksharpatel1913@gmail.com**